What Is a Travel Nurse?

 - Setting up IV lines

-Benefits of Being a Travel Nurse
+Benefits of Travel Nursing

 Consider the following benefits:

-- Avoiding or minimizing exposure to office politics.
+- Avoiding or minimizing exposure to office politics

-- Meeting new people and expanding one’s professional network.
+- Meeting new people and expanding one’s professional network

 How to Become a Travel Nurse

-Now that you know the basics, you may wonder how to pursue this career.
-There is no universal pathway toward becoming a travel nurse; professionals come to this career from all walks of life and with various academic backgrounds.
+There is no universal pathway to becoming a travel nurse; professionals enter this career from all walks of life and with diverse academic backgrounds.
+All traveling RNs, however, must meet a few universal requirements.

 1. Earn a Nursing Degree

-2. Pass the NCLEX Exam
+2. Pass the NCLEX-RN Exam

 3. Obtain a Nursing License